Lone Survivor Case Study

 next arrow

-To help the filmmakers relate the essential experience of Operation Red Wings, Image Engine added digital bullet hits, muzzle flashes and rocket-propelled grenades with smoke trails to the gun-battle scenes.
+To help the filmmakers relate the essential experience of Operation Red Wings, Image Engine added digital bullet hits, muzzle flashes and rocket-propelled grenades with smoke trails to the gun battle scenes.
 These scenes were all achieved through a combination of visual effects and practical special effects.

-The SFX team rigged up every battle with mortars as well as blood and dust squibs, and VFX generated 2D elements to match the ones used on set.
+The SFX team rigged up every battle with mortars, as well as blood and dust squibs, and VFX-generated 2D elements to match the ones used on set.
 Digital blood and gore elements were added, as well as dust, debris and explosion elements, to further enhance the action – giving each shot the chaotic feel the story needed.

 Down to the last detail, the desert environments had to look authentic.
 Work ranged from building full environments to seamlessly tying together shots filmed in diverse locations.
 During filming Kjölsrud and Kimbacher captured as much reference photography of the environments as possible, which involved the physical challenges of hiking the steep mountain terrain of New Mexico.